HnHina/ToS/README.md

 1. The client must not resell the premium codes.
 2. Intentional command spam or attempts to crash the bot should not be made.
 3. NaNa should not be used in Bot spam servers which cause command spam.
-4. NaNabot Team reserves the rights to prohibit any server or user from using Athix.
+4. NaNabot Team reserves the rights to prohibit any server or user from using NaNa.
 5. The client is responsible for any violation caused by them.
 6. We have the rights to update terms of service anytime with a notice in the support server.
 - Terms of Use (Global Chat)